Vagdedes/Web-Application/README.md

-Application built in PHP made to utilize one of multiple nearly identical servers behind a scalable load-balancer.
+Application built in PHP made to utilize one of multiple nearly identical scalable servers behind one of multiple nearly identical scalable load-balancers.